Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Bryce Jones (Creator of the 3.5e D&D Bas-Lag project, from which this guide borrows liberally)

-Wolfang Baur (Writer for Dragon Magazine, issue #352 of which much of this guide is borrowed)
+Wolfang Baur (Writer for Dragon Magazine.
+Issue #352 is my primary source beyond the books, and this guide uses large portions of that issue verbatim.)

-China Miéville (who wrote the Bas-Lag books)
+China Miéville (Author; writer of the Bas-Lag books)

 ## Introduction